Oakland Motorcycle Accident Lawyers

 Our client was the victim of a rear-end accident who was left injured and severely in pain.
 Arash Law was able to outshine other injury law firms when he searched online, and thankfully we were able to handle everything for our client from A to Z — All that he had to do was ask and focus on his recovery.
 Our client’s life has changed forever, and the compensation received for the pain and suffering has opened paths for new lifelong opportunities.

-Determining Fault for an Oakland Motorcycle Accident
+Establishing Fault For An Oakland Motorcycle Accident

 Many motorcycle accident claims are going to involve people arguing that another party acted negligently while driving and that the negligence was the cause of the motorcycle accident.
 Negligence is customarily proven in California by demonstrating four elements:

-• Legal Duty – A person has a legal duty to act in a reasonable manner while driving and follow all state traffic laws
+• Legal Duty — A person has a legal duty to act in a reasonable manner while driving and follow all state traffic laws.

-• Breach of Duty – A person breaches their duty of care when they do something an average person will not do under the circumstances
+• Breach of Duty — A person breaches their duty of care when they do something an average person will not do under the circumstances.

-• Cause – The breach of duty caused a person’s injuries
+• Cause — The breach of duty caused a person’s injuries.

 California has a large number of motorcyclists on its roads, and state law imposes a number of regulations on people riding motorcycles.
 Common state laws include:

-Registration and Insurance
+Registration And Insurance

 Registering a motorcycle in California requires a California Certificate of Title, or the name and address of a lienholder, proof of insurance, a valid California motorcycle license, and payment of applicable fees.
 People are required to register their motorcycles with the DMV.